alon710/what-a-song/README.md

 1. Navigate to `/admin`
 2. Search for songs using Spotify
-3. Select a song (AI automatically analyzes metadata to predict lyrics language)
+3. Select a song and set the original language
-4. Enter original lyrics (AI detects actual language as you type)
+4. Add multiple acceptable answers (different ways to write the song title)
-5. Use AI translation suggestions or enter manual translations
+5. Enter translated lyrics (up to 5 lines)
 6. Save the game

 ### For Players